 1108, c.
 September 15

-The Treaty of Devol is signed between Bohemond I of Antioch and the Byzantine Empire, establishing Antioch as a vassal state of the Byzantine Empire under Emperor Alexios I Komnenos.
-This occurred after Bohemond was defeated in battle, and he was forced to agree to the terms, which included acknowledging Byzantine suzerainty and accepting a Greek patriarch in Antioch.
+The Treaty of Devol (Deabolis) is signed c.
+September 15, 1108, by Bohemond I of Antioch and the Byzantine Empire, establishing Antioch as a vassal state of the Empire under Emperor Alexios I Komnenos and forcing Bohemond to accept a Greek patriarch in Antioch.
+It marked a temporary end to Norman hostilities against the Byzantine Empire following the First Crusade.

 Circa 1109 CE, September